m-h-s-m-h-s/Product-Description-Paraphrase/README.md

 2. **Paste your product description** - press Enter twice when done
 3. **Get instant results** - the app automatically creates a shorter, clearer version

 That's it!
-No settings to configure, no options to choose - just simple, effective paraphrasing.
+No settings to configure, no options to choose - just simple, effective simplification.

 ### Example

 ```
 ╔════════════════════════════════════════════╗
-║     Product Description Paraphraser        ║
+║    Product Description Simplifier         ║
-║         Powered by OpenAI GPT              ║
+║      Powered by OpenAI gpt-5-nano         ║
 ╚════════════════════════════════════════════╝

-Enter the product description to paraphrase:
+Enter the product description to simplify:
 (Press Enter twice when done)
-> This premium leather wallet features multiple card slots,
-> a bill compartment, and RFID protection for secure storage.
+> This 130-piece tool kit includes everything you need to handle most home or DIY repairs.
+> The tool kit includes a hammer, screwdrivers, driver bits, wrenches, socket set, pliers,
+> cutters, locking pliers, tape measure, hex wrenches, precision screwdrivers, and commonly
+> used fasteners and anchors.
+It comes packed in a convenient carrying case.
 >

-⏳ Generating paraphrase...
+⏳ Simplifying your description...

 ═══════════════════════════════════════════════

 📝 Original Description:
-This premium leather wallet features multiple card slots,
-a bill compartment, and RFID protection for secure storage.
+This 130-piece tool kit includes everything you need to handle most home or DIY repairs.
+The tool kit includes a hammer, screwdrivers, driver bits, wrenches, socket set, pliers,
+cutters, locking pliers, tape measure, hex wrenches, precision screwdrivers, and commonly
+used fasteners and anchors.
+It comes packed in a convenient carrying case.

-✨ Paraphrased Description:
+✨ Simplified Description:
-This wallet is made from high-quality leather and includes
-several slots for your cards, a space for your bills, and
-special technology that protects your cards from being
-scanned without your permission.
+130-piece home and DIY tool kit.
+It has a hammer, screwdrivers and bits, wrenches,
+a socket set, pliers, cutters, locking pliers, a tape measure, hex wrenches,
+precision screwdrivers, and common fasteners and anchors.
+Stored in a carrying case.

-📊 Tokens used: 89
+📊 Tokens used: 930
 ═══════════════════════════════════════════════
 ```

 ## 🏗️ Project Structure

 ```
-Product-Description-Paraphrase/
+Product-Description-Simplifier/
 ├── src/
 │   ├── config/          # Configuration management
 │   │   └── index.ts     # Environment validation and config
 │   ├── services/        # Business logic
-│   │   └── paraphrase.service.ts
+│   │   └── paraphrase.service.ts # Simplification service
 │   ├── utils/           # Utility functions
 │   │   ├── logger.ts    # Winston logger setup
 │   │   ├── openai-client.ts # OpenAI client wrapper